zilexa/Homeserver/filesystem/README.md

 Note this will delete your data.
 To convert EXT4 disks or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l`
-- Scenario1: create the filesystem for each disk, do not use paritions (no numbers such as sda1): `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`
+- Scenario1: create a single filesystem per disk: `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`
-- Scenario2 default: `sudo mkfs.btrfs -f -L data1 –m single /dev/sda`
+- Scenario2 with SnapRAID: `sudo mkfs.btrfs -f -L data1 –m single /dev/sda /dev/sdb` etc for all non-backup disks.
-- Scenario2 Raid0: `sudo mkfs.btrfs -f -L data1 –m raid0 /dev/sda`
-- Scenario2 Raid0: `sudo mkfs.btrfs -f -L data1 –d raid1 /dev/sda`
+- Scenario2 Raid1 (realtime mirroring instead of SnapRAID): `sudo mkfs.btrfs -f -L data1 –d raid1 /dev/sda /dev/sdb` etc for all non-backup disks.
 More commands and info about BtrFS can be found via the official doc or by Googling.
 I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ### Step 3: setup-storage.sh & adjust for your disks